Kentzo/git-archive-all/README.markdown

-Creates archive from the current state using `git ls-files --cached --full-name --no-empty-directory`.
-Supports for any level of submodules tree.
-Files from submodules are extracted using the same command.
+Create archive by using the `git ls-files --cached --full-name --no-empty-directory` command.
+Support sumodule trees regardless of depth.

 *License:* MIT